 Increase your motivation:

 - Clearly identify why you want to go to sleep on time.
-In general, the more reasons you have for going to sleep on time, and the more powerful they are, the more motivated you will be.
-Reasons can include, for example, wanting to feel well-rested or wanting to feel in control of your schedule, but intrinsic and autonomous reasons (i.e. internal reasons that align with your values, interests, and needs) will generally lead to the best outcomes, in terms of avoiding procrastination.
+Reasons can include, for example, wanting to feel well-rested or in control of your schedule, and these reasons should preferably be intrinsic and autonomous (e.g., because they align with your values and needs).

 - Visualize your future self.
 For example, you can visualize how tired and disappointed you’ll feel the next day if you keep procrastinating on going to sleep, or how well-rested and satisfied you’ll feel if you manage to go to sleep on time.

 - Remind yourself that sleep is a top priority for you.
 For example, if you feel that you’re about to procrastinate on going to sleep by browsing social media, remind yourself that sleep is more important to you.